Skip to main content

 4. Array

-• An array is enclosed in [] square brackets, and elements are separated by commas (,).
+• An array is enclosed in square brackets [], and its elements are separated by commas (,).

-• In WSON, arrays can be included within objects, and arrays can also contain other arrays or objects.
+• In WSON, arrays can be included within objects, and arrays can nest other arrays or objects inside them.

 Example: